 Use my printable star templates, ribbons, and a hole puncher to create your own lacing cards.
 The final product makes a cute decoration for any 4th of July party.
 Plus, lacing is the perfect way to build fine motor skills.

 Color by Sight Word Independence Day Preschool Worksheets

-Get your Color by Sight Word Independence Day Preschool Worksheets via Teachers Pay Teachers here.
+Grab the bundle that includes these Color by Sight Word Independence Day Worksheets via Teachers Pay Teachers here.

 Balloons and Firecracker